lauvshree/ASLADigitechLearningMaterial/Learning Material/MasterClassJava - 2.md

 #### Point to ponder

 Why do you have the attributes as private and then provide public methods to access them?
 Doesn't it make it simpler to make the attributes public?

+Think of the class APEmployee having public attribute name instead of private attribute name.
+We can set `apEmployee1.name = <anything that qualifies as a string>`

+But we want name to only be string of alphabets.
+Or for instance I want age only between 18 to 60.
+All these validations can be handled in the setter.
+That is why the attribute is kept private and is allowed access only through setters and getters.
+This is not mandatory.
+It is a tried and tested coding practice.

 #### Loading a class and creating an object
 When we run a class, we load the class.
 Loading a class is when the bytecodes are read and the class is ready for use.
 We only create an object when we call the `new <constructor>`.